-Clearly, this strategy delivered when it came to big gains.
+Clearly, this everyday man has delivered when it came to big gains.

-But what about its overall performance on all the trades?
+But what about the overall performance of his weekly trading strategy?

 I looked into that next… and it was equally eye-popping.

-All told...
-This everyday man’s unusual weekly trading strategy is beating the market by a staggering 477%...
-With a 81% win rate since inception, including a perfect 100% win rate during the first quarter of this year.
+All told since inception...
+It’s beating the market by nearly 4x...
+With 86% total return and 81% win rate since inception...
+And during the first quarter of this year he actually was perfect...
+With a total return of 192% ...
+That outperformed the market’s 11% return by 17X during that time period.
+Anyway, you look at it...
+This strategy has proven to SMASH what most investors hope to make in an entire year...
+In just a fraction of the time...
 That’s why I decided to come back and do this follow up story.

 I want to share his strategy with the world once more.